List of Lucky Star characters: Tsukasa Hiiragi

 Tsukasa is the younger fraternal twin sister of Kagami Hiiragi and lives in a six-member family household as the youngest member.
 She is in the same class as Konata Izumi and excels in cooking.
 Kagami often uses the term "birds of a feather" to describe the similarities between Tsukasa and Konata, mostly their bad habits.
 Both often depend on Kagami for help on her homework, but their reasons are different: Tsukasa easily forgets her assignments, while Konata is just too lazy or preoccupied with her hobbies to do them herself.
-Unlike some of the other characters in the series, Tsukasa isn't humorous and has not shown any particular interests in video games and anime, but she does like the Sgt.
+Unlike some of the other characters in the series, Tsukasa is not humorous and has not shown any particular interests in video games and anime, but she does like the Sgt.
 Frog series.

 Tsukasa's physique is completely petite, unlike her sister.
-She's still average, being slightly taller than Konata.
-Like her twin and Konata, she is one of the most flat chested characters in the series.
+She is still average, being slightly taller than Konata.
+Like her twin and Konata, she is one of the flattest chested characters in the series.
 She has short, purple hair with a ribbon like a head band in it.
 Her tareme eyes are droopy and she is portrayed as a stereotypical klutz.
-Tsukasa is very shy, dreamy, gentle, girly, innocent, sensitive, and good natured as opposed to her rough twin.
-But Tsukasa isn't a bright girl who gets decent grades without her twin's help.
-She once received a mobile phone for her birthday, but didn't have much luck with it, as the phone was taken away by using it in class and later mistakenly ruined by putting it in the laundry, along with her skirt.
-Once, she left instant yakisoba alone after pouring hot water in it, only to come back later discovering there was no water left to drain.
+Tsukasa is very shy, dreamy, gentle, girly, innocent, sensitive, and goodnatured as opposed to her rough twin.
+But Tsukasa is not a bright girl who gets decent grades without her twin's help.
+She once received a mobile phone for her birthday, but did not have much luck with it, as the phone was taken away by using it in class and later mistakenly ruined by putting it in the laundry, along with her skirt.
+Once, she left instant yakisoba alone after pouring hot water in it, only to come back later, discovering there was no water left to drain.

 Tsukasa can be a pushover due to her complete nonconfrontational nature.
 Her naivety, shyness, and kindness gets taken advantage of at times.
 Konata tends to prank her easily because of this and in addition, Tsukasa is easily embarrassed, blushing a lot.
 She always stays in her comfort zone as a pure and timid girl.

-Unlike most of the cast of Lucky Star, Tsukasa is a heavy sleeper, and cannot wake up at a set time, even when someone is present to do so.
+Unlike most of the cast of Lucky Star, Tsukasa is a heavy sleeper, and cannot wake up at a set time, even when someone is present to rouse her.
 Like her sister, Tsukasa is left-handed.

 She can be mistaken for cosplaying as Akari Kamigishi from To Heart when she wears her autumn school uniform, which is pointed out twice in the anime: once, when Konata gave her the actual uniform used in the To Heart anime for her birthday (while giving Kagami the "Brigade Chief" armband usually worn by Haruhi Suzumiya), and the second, when two people stopped her at Akihabara to take her picture, much to her embarrassment.